errorz-kimilu/SparseBox/README.md

 Before opening SparseBox, you have to close SideStore from app switcher.
 This is because only one app can use VPN proxy at a time.
 Maybe changing port could solve this issue.

 ## Thanks to
-- @SideStore: em_proxy and minimuxer
+- @SideStore team: idevice, C bindings from StikDebug
 - @JJTech0130: SparseRestore and backup exploit
+- @hanakim3945: bl_sbx exploit files and writeup
 - @PoomSmart: MobileGestalt dump
 - @Lakr233: BBackupp
 - @libimobiledevice